Paediatricians Urge Parents to Stop Giving Toddlers Digital Toys

 The paediatricians involved in this new clinical report are not just talking about apps, either.
 Included in their list of developmentally harmful digital devices for toddlers are also interactive digital toys designed for little ones.

 Because, according to these, such toys and devices are as bad as parking your toddler in front of the TV to keep him occupied.
-The negative effects of electronic devices on your toddler include impact on his development, which parents should take very seriously.
+The negative effects of electronic devices on your toddler include the impact on his development, which parents should take very seriously.

 In toddlerhood, your child goes through some very important phases of development: language and communication, cognitive, emotional, and physical.
-By giving toddlers more screen time and less active/ imaginative play time, all these areas of crucial development are affected.
+By giving toddlers more screen time and less active/ imaginative playtime, all these areas of crucial development are affected.